Sam Kassegne holds a Ph.D. degree in engineering mechanics from Virginia

 Dr. Kassegne's research has been funded by the National Science Foundation, DoE, DoD (SPAWAR), San Diego Foundation, Amco (Korea), and others.

-We are a research group in the mechanical engineering department of San Diego State University in southern California.
-Our team includes mechanical, chemical, and electrical engineers as well as bioengineers.
-Our research areas include MEMS, micro- and nano-fabrication, bio-nanoelectronics, microfluidics/nanofluidics, polymer-based photovoltaic technology, and computational sciences.
+We are a research group in the Mechanical Engineering Department of San Diego State University in southern California.
+Our diverse team of researchers includes mechanical, chemical, and electrical engineers as well as bioengineers.
+Our research areas include MEMS, micro- and nano-fabrication, bionanoelectronics, microfluidics/nanofluidics, polymer-based photovoltaic technology, and computational sciences.
 Our group collaborates with researchers at our institution and other national MEMS programs (including the various academic and industrial groups that spun-off the core Nanogen technology).
 We also have an active international program involving seminars and exchange vists.
-Our extended class 100 cleanroom facility (1600 sq. ft.) is equipped for most lithography processes including metal depositions, plasma etching, as well as characterizations including 0.25 micron resolution deep UV lithography capability with Micrascan III step and scan litho system.
+Our extended class 100 cleanroom facility (MicroFab & NanoFab Facility) (1600 sq. ft.) is equipped for most lithography processes including metal desposition, dry (DRIE) and wet etching, soft lithography, as well as characterizations including 0.25 micron resolution deep UV lithography capability with Micrascan III step and scan litho system.
 We also have a brand new 400 sq.ft. organic solar processing, packaging and testing facility.

 Polymer Solar Cell Group (link)